 How I use it:

-For a long time, I just had the free version of Dropbox, which I think was storage up to 5 GB.
+For a long time, I just had the free version of Dropbox, which I think includes storage up to 5 GB.
 Then, one of my clients sent me a huge folder, and I was forced to upgrade to Dropbox Pro, which gives you 1 TB of storage space.
 I’ve since started uploading a lot of the documents and things from my computer to use it as backup (although I need to be better about that), so I’ve continued to subscribe to Dropbox Pro annually.
 I mainly use it as simple file storage, but I do have shared folders with several clients where, mainly, we share graphics for blog posts and social media, for example.
 I also have a folder for my business finances, which I’ve shared with my accountant so that she can access all of my business entity documents, tax documents, bank statements, and receipts and invoices as needed.
 I know they’ve rolled out some new features to try to compete, I think, with G Suite, but I don’t use them.

 And there you have it!
 These are my personal top five online business tools that I think every business owner, no matter your field or business type, will benefit from using.
 What other online business tools would you add to this list?
 Let me know in the comments!